Quaerite et invenietis — "Seek and you will find"

 “Freedom of information is a fundamental human right, and the touchstone of all freedoms.
 For a press that is

-afraid to let the people judge the truth in an open market, is a press that is afraid of the truth.” —John F. Kennedy.
+afraid to let the people judge the truth in an open market, is a press that is afraid of the truth.” —John F. Kennedy

-A Cautionary Note from Heather:
+A Cautionary Note, by Heather:

 It is worth pausing here for a moment to consider that the absence of